WebSystemProject/GoogleIoT/README.md

 #### 3. IoT Core MQTT:

 MQTT stands for Message Queue Telemetry Transport.
 It is a messgaing protocol for the Internet of Things.
 It is an OASIS standard protocol used for IoT connectivity.
-It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+This is very simple and lightweight messaging protocol.
+It is basically designed for the devices which has low bandwdth,high-latency.

-IoT Core provides a secure MQTT broker for IoT devices that are managed by IoT core.
-The IoT core MQTT broker directly connects with Google cloud Pub/Sub.
+IoT Core provides a secure MQTT messaging protocol for IoT devices and they are managed by IoT core.
+The IoT core MQTT directly connects with Google cloud Pub/Sub.
 The advantages of using this protocol is that with the help of configuration management feature, it can send real-time telemetry data and  can immediately receive messages sent from the cloud to the device.

 #### 4.Pub/Sub